 With extensive backgrounds in engineering, science and government, our attorneys provide insightful counsel on regulatory obligations and rigorous defense in both judicial and administrative actions.
 We defend citizen suits, private cost-recovery suits, toxic tort suits, and agency enforcement actions involving a variety of federal and state agencies and prosecutors.
-Our experience includes defense of private cost recovery actions, joint representation of hundreds of parties in federal and state superfund proceedings, and defense of actions resulting from major spill events—with appeals that have gone all the way to the US Supreme Court.
+Our experience includes defense of private cost recovery actions, joint representation of hundreds of parties in federal and state superfund proceedings, and defense of actions resulting from fires and major spill events—with appeals that have gone all the way to the US Supreme Court.

 Our diligence and documentation work on environmental, safety, and health aspects of transactions and financings includes regulation of greenhouse gases and enforcement regimes in the EU, South America, and Asia (as supported by our international offices).

 In criminal cases, we counsel clients on claims under hazardous waste laws, the US Clean Air Act, and the US Clean Water Act, among others.
 We won acquittal in the largest-ever federal criminal prosecution of alleged violations of the Clean Air Act, achieved successful settlements with the US Environmental Protection Agency through voluntary disclosures, and convinced the US Department of Justice to close criminal inquiries without bringing charges.